Kemael/Multispectral-Sorting-Tool/README.md

 - Install the Exempi package for your distribution.
 More information on how to acquire the package can be found on the [Python XMP Toolkit documentation page](https://python-xmp-toolkit.readthedocs.io/en/latest/)
 - Execute [main.py]() in the same directory where the target images are stored.

-# Performance Comparison

-In order to provide insight as to what kind of performance can be expected from both variations of the Multispectral Sorting Tool, the following data was collected and processed for visualisation.

-## Raw Data

-## Data Visualisation

 # License

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE.md)